-In Texas, whether the TAA or the FAA applies, it is remarkably difficult to get a court to vacate an arbitral award; they are, for the most part, unappealable.
+In Texas, whether the TAA or the FAA applies, it is remarkably difficult to avoid arbitration if an arbitration clause exists anywhere near a dispute, and it's even harder to get a court to vacate an arbitral award; they are, for the most part, unappealable.
 Given the prevalence of mandatory arbitration in a seemingly unlimited variety of cases, this may well cause practitioners concern.
 To the extent that we as a judicial system embrace arbitration, we reject the concept of any meaningful review of a determinative decision.
 It is not alarmist to fear for the future of, among other things, continuing publicly available legal precedent on which we can rely in advising clients.